 Two scenic drives traverse both sides of the canyon, affording views of most major ruins from overlooks.
 Allow 2 hours for each drive if stopping at all of the 10 overlooks.
 There are restrooms at Antelope House Overlook and along the rim on South Rim Dr. at White House Overlook.
 Food and gas are available in Chinle.
 Pets must be on a leash at all times and are permitted in the parking lots and campground.
 Pets are not allowed in the canyon or on tours.

 The visitor center is open daily 8-5; closed Jan.
 1, Thanksgiving and Christmas.
-The Navajo Reservation observes daylight saving time, unlike the rest of the state; times listed reflect this when applicable.
+The Navajo Nation Reservation observes daylight saving time, unlike the rest of the state; times listed reflect this when applicable.
 Monument admission free.
 For further information contact Canyon de Chelly National Monument, P.O.
 Box 588, Chinle, AZ 86503; phone (928) 674-5500.

-Ruins from a succession of Native American villages provide insights into the cultures of the tribes that lived in the caves and at the base of these red sandstone cliffs from 2500 B.C. to the present.
+GEM_DESCRIPTIONRuins from a succession of Native American villages provide insights into the cultures of the tribes that lived in the caves and at the base of these red sandstone cliffs from 2500 B.C. to the present.